vivianbyoung/squares/README.md

 - A rule-based approach to predicting class

 ### XGBoost.ipynb
-- A machine learning approach to predicting class using XGBoost
+- A machine learning approach using tabular data to predicting class using XGBoost

 ### YOLOv8.ipynb
-- A CNN approach to predicting class using the YOLOv8 architecture
+- A CNN approach using image data to predicting class using the YOLOv8 architecture